-- American Institute of Architects (AIA) - International Association of Fire Chiefs (IAFC) - National Association of Home Builders (NAHB) - National Association of State Fire Marshals (NASFM)
+- American Institute of Architects (AIA) - National Association of Home Builders (NAHB) - National Association of State Fire Marshals (NASFM)

 The code development committees evaluate and make recommendations regarding proposed changes to the codes.
 Their recommendations are then subject to public comment and council-wide votes.
 The ICC's governmental members-public safety officials who have no financial or business interest in the outcome-cast the final votes on proposed changes.